aspose-tasks/Aspose.Tasks-Documentation/java/release-notes/release-notes-2014/aspose-tasks-for-java-7-3-0-release-notes/_index.md

 ## **Major Features**
 We have fixed several bugs this release.
 Details column in usage view was supported for 2003-2013 mpp formats.
-Note, our main focus is design of new Aspose.Tasks API which will be available soon.
+Note, our main focus is design of new Aspose.Tasks for Java API which will be available soon.
 The API will be more simple, clear and easy to use.
 Please see list of all changes below.